Why do we learn English?

 - workshops

-As books and reading are at the heart of our curriculum, writing is also very much driven by the whole class text studied in the reading time.
-It is from this text that the children use as a stimulus for writing.
-We strongly believe that writing is a journey and every unit begins with a cold write.
-This is a piece of writing which is used as a pre-assessment, in order for teachers to create lesson plans which will ensure that any gaps in knowledge are targeted.
-Teachers then skilfully teach children how to be a successful writer, by engaging the reader, throughout a series of lessons.
-We are fully aware of the importance of children writing independently and therefore children write about something different to the teacher to ensure they take ownership over their writing and ideas.
+As books and reading are at the heart of our curriculum, writing is also very much driven by the whole class text studied in reading lessons in order to ensure that children have the knowledge needed to be able to write in different contexts.
+It is from this text that children use as a stimulus for writing.
+We strongly believe that writing is a journey and teachers use their understanding of each child, knowing what skills and knowledge have been previously taught to start planning for each new unit.
+Teachers will then create lesson plans which will ensure that any gaps in the sequencing of knowledge and learning are addressed.
+We are fully aware of the importance of children writing independently and therefore children write about something different to the teacher, to ensure they take ownership and independence over their writing and ideas.
 Once the children have crafted their piece of writing, they are provided with the skills of how to successfully edit and improve their creations, with a large emphasis on the impact of their writing on the reader.
-Writing is taught in a cross curricular approach weekly and actively linked into our thematic curriculum.

 Writing area in the Library